Happy clients generate a profitable business, right?

 “Try to understand and identify differences in work ethic and style so that you know when there could be a conflict or clash of interest.
 We, for example, always remain calm when it comes to client management, no matter how upset a client may make our team, and seek to resolve the core issue that’s causing stress.
 The next key is to approach them with data and facts; it helps steer the conversation away from tension and accusations and keeps it moving towards a positive direction.”

 Learn from your past mistakes

-Sometimes the best place to look to for advice is your own past experience with client management.
+Sometimes the best place to seek advice is your own past experience with client management.
 That client who “forgot” to pay you.
 The one you spammed with hourly updates.
-Or the ones you spent an extra month working for at no extra cost just because they asked for supplementary changes.
+Or the ones you spent an extra month working for at no extra cost just because they asked for additional changes.

 All mistakes can be used as a lesson so you won’t face any “difficult” clients in the future.
 Courtney Barbee, Co-owner/COO @The Bookkeeper even advises refusing to work with clients you can’t adapt your work style to:

 “Sadly, at times, the way to avoid severely difficult clients is to screen them out before engaging.
 If you can identify early on the people who can’t be satisfied, or who do not feel they should have to pay for services, it is best not to work with them.
 However, some clients only appear difficult but, once you determine their needs, are sweethearts.
 There are clients whom I’ve been warned about, who, once I determined their communication preferences, are easy to work with.”